 Tom didn’t know then that the purchase would set off a dizzying year with a new caretaker’s responsibility and continuing education in all things Vette.
 It would prove to be filled with what, for him, would surely be many once-in-a-lifetime experiences.

 His SURVYVR (they are only original once) is a 1968 Corvette Coupe delivered to Eugene Rambler at Jay Chevrolet in Haddonfield, NJ, on July 31st, 1968.
 Rally Red with a Black Leather interior, it is powered by the venerable 327/350 HP L79 through the M20 4 speed, 355 Posi Rear, and Off-road Exhaust.
 Notably optioned, including AM/FM Stereo Radio, Tinted Glass, Rear Window Defroster, Telescopic Steering Wheel, Speed Warning Indicator, and Full Transistor Ignition, and wrestled from the personal collection of Kevin Mackay, this four-owner, mostly original all lacquer coupe’s time capsule condition belies its 55,000+ Northeast miles.
 It still rides on OEM Goodyear red striped tires and proudly sports a stunning set of ‘68 only PO1 Full Wheel Covers (original rims, rubber, and P01s for judging; radial repos and P02s for runs).
-During the past year and within a whirlwind three-month span (has to be a record), It earned an NCRS Top Flight, Bloomington SURVIVOR, Gold and Benchmark, and the MCACN Concours Gold and Triple Diamond Awards.
+During the past year and within a whirlwind three-month span (which has to be a record), It earned an NCRS Top Flight, Bloomington SURVIVOR, Gold and Benchmark, and the MCACN Concours Gold and Triple Diamond Awards.

 Though it began life as a daily driver, it was always well cared for and appreciated for its originality by the subsequent owners.
 Divorce played a significant role in transferring the car more than once and eventually ended up with Ray Zisa at his Corvette Center in Connecticut.
 When Ray called his friend, Kevin MacKay, with the thought that Kevin might enjoy the car for himself, he jumped at the chance.
 Fast forward fourteen years when Tom called Kevin to evaluate a potential purchase.
 He happened to ask about a survivor ’68 small-block coupe that was advertised on his site.
 Well, it turns out that the stored car was his daily driver years back and also exactly what Tom was looking for; an authentic, honest, highly original chrome bumper C3 with provenance.
 Unlike many of the cars that Tom had looked at during his search, this was no Frankenstein.
 By the time the handshake sealing the deal was over, Kevin had already put Tom to work.
 His apprenticeship had begun.